 Membership in Sigma Xi is not required to apply, although applicants who are dues paying members or whose project advisor is a dues paying member of Sigma Xi are more likely to be fully funded if their application is highly rated.

-Grant funds for applicants who do not have a membership connection to Sigma Xi are extreemly limited for the March 15, 2015 application cycle.
+Grant funds for applicants who do not have a membership connection to Sigma Xi are extremely limited for the October 15, 2015 application cycle.
 While Sigma Xi membership is not required, we strongly encourage you to consider becoming a member prior to the grant applicaiton deadline.